Reflects Australian immigration law as at 1 September 2018.

 Child of the relationship

-If you are in Australia as the holder of a Temporary Partner (subclass 309) visa or if you have already applied for a Partner (subclass 820/801) visa and your relationship with your sponsor has broken down you might still be eligible for a permanent visa if you and your sponsor have joint custody or joint access in relation to a child or if your sponsor has formal maintenance obligations towards your child.
+If your relationship with your sponsor has broken down, you might still be eligible for a permanent partner visa if you and your sponsor have joint custody or joint access in relation to a child or if your sponsor has formal maintenance obligations towards your child.
+This applies in the following circumstances:

 Sponsor has died

-If your sponsor has died you may still be eligible for a permanent visa if one of the following circumstances applies to you:
+If your sponsor has died, you may still be eligible for a permanent visa if one of the following circumstances applies to you:

 - If you have applied for an on-shore Partner (subclass 820/801) visa

-- You may continue to be eligible for the permanent partner visa if you can show that:
+You may continue to be eligible for the permanent partner visa if you can show that:

 - you would have continued your spousal or de facto relationship with your sponsor had they not died; and

-- If you hold an offshore Temporary Partner (subclass 309) visa You may continue to be eligible for the permanent partner visa if you can show that:
+You may continue to be eligible for the permanent partner visa if you can show that:

 - you would have continued your spousal or de facto relationship with your sponsor had they not died.

-- If you hold a Prospective Marriage (subclass 300) visa You may continue to be eligible for the permanent partner visa if you can show that:
+You may continue to be eligible for the permanent partner visa if you can show that:

 - you have married your sponsor prior to their death; and